-Humber’s Early Childhood Education – Special Needs graduate certificate program offers a unique opportunity to pursue an exciting and challenging career working with children with special needs and their families.
+Humber’s Inclusive Resource Practice - Child and Family graduate certificate program offers a unique opportunity to pursue an exciting and challenging career.
+This program prepares you to collaborate with a diverse community of professionals, individuals and families to navigate a range of services in order to support the inclusion of individuals with diverse abilities.
 Through our practical, skill-based curriculum, you will develop many valuable skills including how to:

 You have some experience working with individuals/children with diverse abilities and are passionate about making a difference.
 You understand the importance of maintaining a high level of professionalism, time management and organization and your philosophy supports inclusive practice.

-The School of Health Sciences has the benefit of an on-site childcare centre for children birth to six years of age, which functions as a laboratory school for our Early Childhood Education programs.
+The Faculty of Health Sciences & Wellness has the benefit of an on-site childcare centre for children birth to six years of age, which functions as a laboratory school for our Early Childhood Education programs.
 Students in our programs have access to the Carol Reid ECE Resource Centre, which is full of educational materials, books, and materials to be used for field placement experiences.

 Our industry partners include programs for individuals/children with diverse abilities and their families in both community-based/government services and agencies throughout Toronto, Peel, York, Halton and Durham regions.